anon-paper-supplements01234/headbower-supplements/README.md

 # headbower-supplements
-Supplementary materials for the HeadBower paper
+This repository contains supplementary materials (or pointers to them) for the HeadBower paper.
+See this README for further details.